 • Highlighting and elevating the teaching expertise that already exists throughout the UNT System

-• Supporting the work of the Learning Institute and Curriculum Connector to development new strategies, policies and practices for student success
+• Supporting the work of the Learning Institute and Curriculum Connector to develop new strategies, policies and practices for student success

 The Teaching Hub works to support all educators, including faculty, staff and students.
 We will engage teachers through a series of oppourtunities: community-building gatherings, seminars featuring both external and internal experts, individual and academic unit consultations and professional development oppourtunities.